bs5389/MTA_WaitTime/README.md

 Subway Routes
 Pulled in Subway Route Line Layer.
 Split each route into a separate layer.
-Used summary statistics to calculate length and wrote an expression to convert to miles.
+Used summary statistics to calculate length and wrote an expression to convert feet to miles.
 Exported as CSV for R calculation.

 Subway Zip Code